Causal inference for censored data with continuous marks: Main results

+The third equation in \eqref{identification-tau1} implies that under Condition 1, we can capture the observational dependence between the failure time $T$ and the mark $V$, while the last equation addresses the issue of censoring for both $T$ and $V$.
+By \eqref{identification-tau1}, $\tau_a(v)$ can be identified using the observations $\{(Y_i,\Delta_i,\Delta_iV_i,A_i): 1\le i\le n\}$.

-By \eqref{identification-tau}, $\tau_a(v)$ can be identified using the observations $\{(Y_i,\Delta_i,\Delta_iV_i,A_i): 1\le i\le n\}$.
-We next consider the estimation of $\tau_a(v)$.
-Due to the sparsity of observations at specific marks, directly estimating $\tau_a(v)$ is impractical.
+Now, we consider the estimation of $\tau_a(v)$.
+Due to the sparsity of observations at any given mark, directly estimating $\tau_a(v)$ is impractical.
 To address this issue, we assume that $\tau_a(v)$ is continuous, such that $\tau_a(u)\approx \tau_a(v)$ when $u$ is close to $v$.
 This assumption can be interpreted as follows: the time to infection is highly similar when the infection is caused by HIV-1 strains with comparable IC80s.
-Based on this assumption, we can estimate $\tau_a(v)$ by leveraging information from observations with marks near $v$.
-Specifically, let $L$ be the follow-up time, $n_a$ denote the number of subjects in group $a$, and $N_i(t,u)=\Delta_iI(Y_i\le t, V_i\le u)$.
-For each $v\in[b_L,b_U]$, we estimate $\tau_a(v)$ using
+Under this assumption, we can estimate $\tau_a(v)$ by leveraging information from observations with marks near $v$.
+Specifically, let $L$ be the follow-up time, $n_a$ denote the number of subjects in the group $a$ and $N_i(t,u)=\Delta_iI(Y_i\le t, \Delta_iV_i\le u)$.
+By the last equation in \eqref{identification-tau1}, for each $v\in[b_L,b_U]$ and a small $h$, we can estimate $\tau_a(v)$ using